ElectronicElephant/tiny_yolov3/README.md

-Test implementation of Tiny-YOLOv3.
+Test implementation of Tiny-YOLO-v3.

 Based on MXNet and Gluon-cv.

 This repo is still in active development.

-DO NOT RUN THE CODE IN THIS STAGE!
+I'm currently training the network, which may cost about half a week.

 # TODO
 - [x] Delete redundant files
 - [x] `train.py`
+- [x] `eval.py`
-- [ ] `eval.py`
+- [ ] Train the network
 - [ ] Test performance
 - [ ] FINISH IN ONE WEEK
+- [ ] Rewrite the transform part to save CPU load

 ---